vvanouytsel/jetspotter/docs/index.md

 ## Releases

-Releases can be found on the [GitHub repository](https://github.com/vvanouytsel/jetspotter/releases)
+Releases can be found on the [GitHub repository](https://github.com/vvanouytsel/jetspotter/releases).

+## Container images

+[Container images](https://github.com/vvanouytsel/jetspotter/pkgs/container/jetspotter) are also created for each release.

 ## Build